MYanello/bank-app/README.md

 - Improve styling of orders page
   - Order submittal message shouldn't move everything down
   - Input fields should match order form and be side by side
+- Dockerfile should be multi stage instead of using a full size image for runtime

 ## Running
 If you have a specific port you want to run on you can choose that with `export PORT=9000`, the default port is 8080.
 After starting it can be accessed in the browser at http://localhost:8080 and api docs can be seen at http://localhost:8080/docs